 While in law school, Mr. Sarraf was a member of the Moot Court Honor Society, served as Managing Editor of the Brooklyn Journal of International Law and was a research assistant to Professor Roberta Karmel.

-Mr. Sarraf is a FINRA approved arbitrator.
+Mr. Sarraf is a FINRA approved arbitrator and a volunteer firefighter in Great Neck, NY.

 J.D., Brooklyn Law School, Brooklyn, New York